Ready to turn prospects into buyers?

 In the above example, which is a sales page design from a Copyhackers email course, the answer is crystal clear.
 Their customer wants to Master Emails Now.

-Write your CTA as a command, and encourage customers to take action now.
-The Copyhackers button does both.
+Frame your CTA as a command, and motivate customers to act now.
+The Copyhackers button nails it.

-The copy above and beside the button emphasizes the connection between email marketing and revenue.
+The text above and beside the button reinforces the link between email marketing and revenue.

 Related: The 7 Simplest Ways to Grow Your Email List Fast When You’re in Midlife